JaidenAshmore/java-dynamic-sqs-listener/README.md

 which will be able to obtain a specific `SqsAsyncClient` based on an identifier.
 For more information on how to do this, take a look at the documentation at [How To Connect to Multiple AWS Accounts](doc/how-to-guides/spring/spring-how-to-connect-to-multiple-aws-accounts.md)

+### Versioning Message Payloads using Apache Avro Schemas
+As the application grows, it may be beneficial to allow for versioning of the schema so that the consumer can still serialize messages from producers sending different versions of the schema.
+To allow for this the [spring-cloud-schema-registry-extension](extensions/spring-cloud-schema-registry-extension) was written to support this functionality.
+See the [README.md](extensions/spring-cloud-schema-registry-extension/README.md) for this extension for more details.

 ### Comparing Libraries
 If you want to see the difference between this library and others like the [Spring Cloud AWS Messaging](https://github.com/spring-cloud/spring-cloud-aws/tree/master/spring-cloud-aws-messaging) and